jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-reconstruction.md

 This plugin allows a subject to interact with a stimulus by modifying a parameter of the stimulus and observing the change in the stimulus in real-time.

 The stimulus must be defined through a function that returns an HTML-formatted string.
-The function should take a single value, the parameter that can be modified by the subject.
+The function should take a single value, which is the parameter that can be modified by the subject.
 The value can only range from 0 to 1.
 See the example at the bottom of the page for a sample function.

 ## Parameters